sudoneoox/StudentManagementSystem/README.md

 Follow these steps to build the project:

 1. Save (`CTRL + S`) `CMakeLists.txt`.
 This should create a build folder.
-If it doesn't, perform the following steps in the terminal:
+If it doesn't, follow these steps in the terminal:

     ```bash
     mkdir build